-Let $x$ be a point in the Teichm\"{u}ller space $\teich(S)$ of a closed orientable surface of genus greater than $1$, and $\mathcal S_x$ the unit tangent sphere at $x$ with respect to the norm corresponding to Thurston's asymmetric metric.
+Let $\teich(S)$ be the Teichm\"{u}ller space of a closed orientable surface $S$ of genus $\geq 2$.
+Let $x$ be a point in $\teich(S)$ and let $\mathcal S_x$ be the unit tangent sphere at $x$ with respect to the norm associated with Thurston's metric.
 Our first main result, \cref{BN}, will show that any tangent vector to $\teich(S)$ at $x$ can be expressed as a linear combination of finitely many stretch vectors $\v_x(\lambda_1), \dots , \v_x(\lambda_m)$ with respect to maximal chain-recurrent geodesic laminations $\lambda_1, \dots, \lambda_m$ sharing a non-empty chain-recurrent geodesic lamination $\lambda$ as a sublamination.
-Making use of this, we then give a characterisation of faces, exposed faces and extreme points of the unit spheres in every tangent space to Teichm\"{u}ller space with respect to Thurston's asymmetric metric.
-In \cref{face}, we prove that to every face $F$ of $\mathcal S_x$ is naturally associated a unique chain-recurrent geodesic lamination $\lambda$ on $S$ and that $F$ consists of unit tangent vectors that can be expressed as linear combinations of stretch vectors along maximal geodesic laminations containing $\lambda$.
-In \cref{exposed}, we show that the face $F$ is exposed if and only if its associated chain-recurrent geodesic lamination $\lambda$ is an unmeasured lamination, \ie the support of a measured lamination.
-In the last of our main theorems, \cref{extreme}, we show that a point on the unit tangent sphere $\mathcal S_x$ is an extreme point if and only if it is a unit stretch vector along some maximal chain-recurrent geodesic lamination.
+Using this, we shall give a characterisation of faces, exposed faces and extreme points of the unit sphere in every tangent space to $\teich(S)$ with respect to Thurston's metric.
+In \cref{face}, we prove that to every face $F$ of $\mathcal S_x$, there is a naturally associated and unique chain-recurrent geodesic lamination $\lambda$ on $S$ such that $F$ consists of the unit tangent vectors which can be expressed as linear combinations of stretch vectors along maximal chain-recurrent geodesic laminations containing $\lambda$.
+In \cref{exposed}, we show that a face $F$ is exposed if and only if its associated chain-recurrent geodesic lamination $\lambda$ is an unmeasured lamination, \ie the support of a measured lamination.
+In the last of our main theorems, \cref{extreme}, we show that a point on the unit tangent sphere $\mathcal S_x$ is extreme if and only if it is a unit stretch vector along some maximal chain-recurrent geodesic lamination.
 This gives an affirmative answer to Conjecture 1.13 of \cite{Infinitesimal} which was known to be true only in the case where the surface is either the once-punctured torus or the 4-punctured sphere, see \cite{DLRT}.
-In the last section, by using our main results, we give an alternative approach to the topological part of the infinitesimal rigidity and the equivariance property of stretch vectors, two results contained in the paper \cite{Infinitesimal}.
-The new approach does not invoke cotangent spaces neither in the statement nor in the proof, in contrast to what was done in \cite{Infinitesimal}.
+In the last section, by using our main results, we give an alternative approach to the topological part of the so-called infinitesimal rigidity and the equivariance properties of stretch vectors, two results contained in the paper \cite{Infinitesimal}.
+The new approach does not invoke cotangent spaces neither in the statement nor in the proof, in contrast to what is done in \cite{Infinitesimal}.